dhutapratama/docs/errors.md

 When messages are written to your application's [logs](/docs/{{version}}/logging), the messages are written at a specified [log level](/docs/{{version}}/logging#log-levels), which indicates the severity or importance of the message being logged.

-As noted above, even when you register a custom exception reporting callback using the `reportable` method, Laravel will still log the exception using the default logging configuration for the application; however, since the log level can sometimes influence the channels on which a message is logged, you may wish to configure the log level that certain exceptions are logged at.
+As noted above, even when you register a custom exception reporting callback using the `reportable` method, Lets will still log the exception using the default logging configuration for the application; however, since the log level can sometimes influence the channels on which a message is logged, you may wish to configure the log level that certain exceptions are logged at.

 To accomplish this, you may define an array of exception types and their associated log levels within the `$levels` property of your application's exception handler: